The Linux Five Minute Firewall

 # /sbin/iptables -A INPUT -p tcp --dport 443 -m state --state NEW -j ACCEPT # https

-# UDP packet rule.
-This is just a random udp packet rule as an example only
+# UDP packet rule — example only

 # /sbin/iptables -A INPUT -p udp --dport 5021 -m state --state NEW -j ACCEPT